 The colours at Olga de Polga are almost hypnotic.
 You might not know where to start, but give your eyes a minute to focus and you’ll find some well-made dresses that take a modern approach to vintage cuts.
 Dresses dominate the space, but there’s no shortage of hats and jewellery to complete an outfit.
 Prahran.

 The ultimate in vintage shopping, Chapel St Bazaar has anything and everything you could think of.
 Make your way through the maze of nooks crammed full of goodies.
 Prices will vary depending on whether you purchase a vintage shirt, a couch, or a garden gnome.
+Americana treasure-trove Fat Helen's has also moved from a stand-alone store into the Bazaar, which has injected a healthy dose of darling dresses, jumpers and shirts into the mix.
 Prahran.

 Gorman’s bright, quality and on trend clothes leave no doubt as to why it is such a big part of the Australian fashion scene.
 The colourful and patterned items may be a bit more on the expensive side, but it’s definitely worth it, if only to boast that you bought it at Gorman.
 Prahran.